CarmeTeam/Carme-Docu/InstallDoc/README.md

 bash start.sh
 ```

-Once the installation is finished, you can use Carme-demo.
+Once the installation is finished, you can access Carme-demo.
 Open a browser and type in the URL box:
 ```
 localhost:10443
 ```

 If the installation fails, refer to: [What to do if the install fails](#what-to-do-if-the-install-fails).

+To test Carme-demo, refer to: [How to use Carme-demo](#how-to-use-carme-demo).
 Once you finish testing Carme-demo, you can discard the distribution:

 ```
 wsl --terminate carme-ubuntu20.04